Qewler/Chemmio-new-landing/README.md

 - The build process automatically detects your repository name and sets the correct base path
 - If you need to customize the base path, set the `VITE_BASE_PATH` environment variable
 - The `.nojekyll` file ensures GitHub Pages doesn't process the site with Jekyll
+- Do not add a real Gemini key to GitHub Pages builds; anything shipped to the browser is public (prefer a server-side proxy for production)